Ninja-Vikash/CSS/CHAPTER 3 - Selectors in CSS/README.md

 The * selector can also select all elements inside another element.

 ### Class Selector
 The .class selector selects elements with a specific class attribute.
-We use a dot(.) with the name of class to select the specific element by their class name.
+We use the syntax `.class` to select the specific element by its class name.
 <pre>
   .class1 {
     font-size: 20px;